 All electronic Demos forms that request financial data use pass your details to our payment provider (Stripe Payments Europe: https://stripe.com/gb/privacy; https://stripe.com/privacy-shield-policy).
-Demos complies with the payment card industry data security standard (PCI-DSS) published by the PCI Security Standards Council, and will never store card details.
-If you would rather make a payment through BACS or by cheque please contact us by emailing [email protected], writing to Unit 1, Lloyd’s Wharf, 2-3 Mill Street, London SE1 2BD or telephoning 020 7367 4200 (Lines open 9.30am – 6pm, Mon – Fri).
+Demos will never store card details and uses Stripe card services which comply with the payment card industry data security standard (PCI-DSS) published by the PCI Security Standards Council, and will never store card details.
+If you would rather make a payment through BACS or by cheque please contact us by emailing [email protected], writing to Unit 1, Lloyd’s Wharf, 2-3 Mill Street, London SE1 2BD or telephoning 020 3878 3955 (Lines open 9.30am – 6pm, Mon – Fri).

 Of course, we cannot guarantee the security of your home computer or the internet, and any online communications (e.g. information provided by email or our website) are at the user’s own risk.

-We will only use and store information for so long as it is required for the purposes it was collected for.
-How long information will be stored for depends on the information in question and what it is being used for.
+Demos stores all personal data safely and securely, and retains information for only as long as is deemed necessary for the purpose.
 For example, if you ask us not to send you marketing emails, we will stop storing your emails for marketing purposes (though we’ll keep a record of your preference not to be emailed).

 We continually review what information we hold and delete what is no longer required.
 We never store payment card information.

 We want to ensure you remain in control of your personal data.
 Part of this is making sure you understand your legal rights, which are as follows: